By Rachel Lankester, founder Magnificent Midlife Movement

 Meanwhile what can you expect?
 What signs should you look out for?
 There are apparently 34 potential symptoms of menopause.
 But why not just throw the kitchen sink in there for good measure!
 Everyone is different and some women may experience nothing at all, some a few and some lots.

 STOP did you register that?
 You may not experience any symptoms.
 You may experience some or just a very few.
-There’s lots of reasons for the discrepancy between women but first off let’s look at what might happen.
+There are lots of reasons for the discrepancy between women but first, let’s look at what might happen.

 The 34 potential symptoms or signs of menopause